-If students are not required to purchase any materials for a course, you must indicate this in the BookList system.
-This will let the students know that they will not have to buy materials for the indicated course; otherwise it may seem as though the instructor or department simply hasn't yet completed a course materials
+If you do not plan to require your students to purchase any materials for your course, you must indicate this in the BookList system.
+This will let your students know that they will not have to buy materials for your course; otherwise it may seem as though you simply haven't yet completed a course materials list.